 What makes Personal Eyecare a Best Practice?
-Numerous factors play toward the answer, but if you ask Roxanna Parker, OD, she’ll tell you that it’s because of the practice’s ability to excel at innovation and enhance the patient experience—two core pillars of the Best Practices program.
+Numerous factors play toward the answer, but if you ask Roxanna Potter, OD, she’ll tell you that it’s because of the practice’s ability to excel at innovation and enhance the patient experience—two core pillars of the Best Practices program.

 Each and every day, Dr. Potter puts a heavy focus on these core principles.
 She and her team want the community to know that they truly care about their vision needs and eye health of patients over one’s lifetime.
 For that reason, the Personal Eyecare team strives to provide superior primary care to patients of all ages, while staying up to date on the latest industry innovations.
 This mission of innovation is what led the practice to expand on several of its patient specialties, develop standalone programs like dry eye clinics and myopia control, and invest in the latest technology.